platformsh/platformsh-docs/use-platform/set-up-local-development.rst

 .. code-block:: console

-  # Use your own project ID, branch, and specify whether it is the EU or US cluster (eg. us.platform.sh)
+  # Use your own project ID, branch, and specify whether it is the EU or US region (eg. us.platform.sh)
   $ ssh -N -L 3306:database.internal:3306 [project ID]-[branch]@ssh.eu.platform.sh &

 After the tunnel is built, you can confirm its presence using the ``fg`` command: